Cadasta/cadasta-docs/en/06-geoodkcollect.md

     ![](/assets/geo-odk-7-finalized-form.png)

-### Collecting Location Data: Geotrace, Geopoint and Geoshape {#geotracing}
+### Collecting Location Data: GeoTrace, GeoShape, and GeoPoint {#geotracing}

 During [data-collection](#data-collection), you'll be asked to collect data specifying your location using one of the following options:

-* **Geotrace** creates lines, collections of two or more GPS coordinates.
+* **GeoTrace** creates lines, collections of two or more GPS coordinates.
 It's also the default option provided in both the standard and minimal questionnaires.

-* **Geopoint** creates points, or single GPS coordinates.

-* **Geoshape** creates polygons, or closed shapes.
+* **GeoShape** creates polygons, or closed shapes.
 To create a geoshape, you need to end your shape on the same point where you started.
+Using this feature, you can either draw or walk to create your shape.

+* **GeoPoint** creates points, or single GPS coordinates.

+To learn more about how to configure these options in your questionnaire, see the [Questionnaires & Custom Data Collection](XLSForms.md).

-#### Geotrace
+#### GeoTrace

 To start geotracing, hit the Play button in the upper left: